senseofsteph/SocialSesh/README.md

 ### Data

-- User first name, last name, email, password, photo, breif personal bio, phone number
+- User first name, last name, email, password, and phone number
-- Event name, type, date, start time, duration, description, location, photo
+- Event name, type, date, start time, description, and photo

 ### Roadmap

 #### MVP

-- User can create a event under a particular category
+- User can search for a virtual event under a particular category
-- User can search for an event, by filling out a form, under a particular category
+- User can "attend" an event by clicking on registration button / form
+- User will receive text message of event confirmation

 #### 2.0

-- Users can select which events they want to attend
+- User can create their own virtual event
 - Attendee text message confirmation sent to user who created the event

 #### 3.0

+- User can attend event in person based on zipcode
 - Maps to pinpoint in-person event location
 - Slicker UI with use of front-end technologies